 This cake is the perfect "base cake recipe" and can be changed up as desired.
 I have not tried using it as a layered cake but if you do please share the results in the comments.

 Gluten Free Pumpkin Cake with Cream Cheese Frosting: Make the cake batter as directed but omit the chocolate chips.
-Top the fully-cooled cake with my delicious small batch maple cream cheese frosting.
+Top the fully-cooled cake with my delicious small batch maple syrup cream cheese frosting.
 Make sure to store the cake in the fridge unless you plan on serving it right away.

 Gluten Free Pumpkin Coffee Cake: Make the gluten free pumpkin cake batter as directed in the recipe, omit the chocolate chip.
 Top the cake before baking with some Brown Sugar Streusel.
 Dust the finished cake with some powdered sugar (optional).